How Taylor Swift Carefully Came Out of the Woods and Back Into the Hollywood Spotlight

 "I would tell people who find themselves in this situation that there is a great deal of blame placed on the victims in cases of sexual harassment and assault," she told TIME in a rare interview.
 "You could be blamed for the fact that it happened, for reporting it and blamed for how you reacted.
 You might be made to feel like you're overreacting, because society has made this stuff seem so casual.
 My advice is that you not blame yourself and do not accept the blame others will try to place on you.
 You should not be blamed for waiting 15 minutes or 15 days or 15 years to report sexual assault or harassment, or for the outcome of what happens to a person after he or she makes the choice to sexually harass or assault you."

-Through all of her hurdles, Taylor had a special man in her life that was supportive behind the scenes.
+Through all of her hurdles, Taylor had a special man in her life that was supportive in private.
 That guy was actor Joe Alwyn who managed to keep his romance with the "Shake It Off" singer very private.

 "She got buried in media being on top of her life during the last relationship, so she tried everything in her power to not have that happen again," a source previously shared with E!
 News.
 "She worked very closely with her security team and management to make sure her life going forward was private.
 All of that madness really affected her."